 Our company exists due to our wonderful staff, and our Director's approach to business.
 We run our company as an extension of our family.
 We try to be fair to all co-workers & treat everyone with the respect they deserve.
 We try to make a difference to, and offer quality, skilled, permanent manufacturing and administrative jobs in the local community.
 We source our raw materials locally wherever possible, and try to be fair to our suppliers as we would expect to be treated.
 This environment has proved to make us work efficiently, consistently producing high quality products with high levels of customer service.
 More importantly, we all love our jobs!

 We have gone through many changes since 1999, but kept the same production methods and processes to ensure our product remains original.
 Due to our expertise in shipping, we are now distributors for several brands which have the same business ethics as us.
-You can buy authentic soaps, Washboard accessories and even New Zealand Butter direct from us.
+You can buy authentic soaps and Washboard accessories.
 Our emphasis is originality; and high quality.
 We are not interested in poor quality reproductions.
 We try to support businesses that produce high quality manufactured products that are original, value for money and would be extremely unlikely to enter a supermarket.

 Note : In the days before computers, accurate records of yearly sales were not kept by our company.
 With the hand written records we do have, we are able to tell you what year each style of Washboard was first produced.
 We can also give callers and guests an idea how old their Washboard may be but because the different models were never dated, this information is only an approximation.